Antique Teakwood French-Style Cannon | Circa 1890 Hyderabad | Handcrafted Military Artillery with Functional Wheels

 Delivery & Collection

-Due to its scale and historic value, this canon qualifies for specialist delivery or private collection by appointment.
-Regen Bespoke’s logistics team ensures careful handling for preservation and presentation.
+Due to its scale and historical importance, this piece qualifies for white-glove delivery or private collection by appointment.
+Regen Bespoke’s logistics team ensures safe handling and installation support.

 Exclusively at Regen Bespoke